Want to step into a fairytale? Here’s my guide to visiting Quinta da Regaleira Palace in Sintra.

 There are multiple entrances and exits to the tunnels throughout the garden.
 One features stepping stones over a small lake to a waterfall.
 This is a seriously enchanting adult playground.

-The lush garden itself is studded with moss covered fountains, grottos, and, benches.
+The lush garden itself is studded with moss covered fountains, grottos, caves, and benches.
 There are follies, or decorative structures, that seem to grow right out of the ground, so well integrated in nature are they.
 You can feel the primal natural beauty.

 Isn’t it dreamy?
 I could have spent many, many hours there.
 But I was only in Sintra for one day and had to will myself to move on eventually.